vlio20/angular-material-form-builder/README.md

 ## Contribution

+1. Fork the repo
+1. Run `npm i` to install all dependencies (including dev deps)
-1. Fork the repo, run `npm install` then `bower install` and then `gulp server` in order to run the server locally.
-When ready run `gulp build` commit your changes and make a pull request.
+1. Run `npm start` in order to launch the live-reloading dev server
+1. Ensure tests pass, then commit your changes to a new branch with a meaningful name and make a pull request
-2. Report bugs and suggest enhancements.
+1. Report bugs and suggest enhancements.

 ### Building

-`npm run build` will build a new release of the library.
+`npm run build` will make a new build (in the dist folder).

 ### Testing

 `npm test` will launch jest-based tests.

-**Help wanted**
-The tests coverage is currently quite low.
+They are run also automatically in VSCode but current coverage is modest (**Help wanted**).